Foreman overview and concepts

 Pulp is a service for repository and content management.

-4.6.
+3.5.
 Smart Proxy features

 Smart Proxy servers provide local host management services.
-With the Katello plug-in, they can also mirror content from Foreman server.
+With the Katello plugin, they can also mirror content from Foreman server.

-If you have the Katello plug-in installed, you can use Smart Proxy to mirror content from Foreman server:
+If you have the Katello plugin installed, you can use Smart Proxy to mirror content from Foreman server:

 Repository synchronization